HL7/fhir-shorthand/input/pagecontent/index.md

 17  * component 0..0
 18  * interpretation 0..1
 19  * subject 1..1
-20  * basedOn only Reference(ServiceRequest | MedicationRequest)
+20  * basedOn only Reference(ServiceRequest or MedicationRequest)
-21  * partOf only Reference(MedicationAdministration | MedicationStatement | Procedure)
+21  * partOf only Reference(MedicationAdministration or MedicationStatement or Procedure)
 22  * code = LNC#88040-1
 23  * subject only Reference(CancerPatient)
 24  * focus only Reference(CancerConditionParent)